Article

 When you partner with a PEO, they handle benefits administration and associated compliance and administrative duties on your behalf.

 The PEO will ensure the benefits package provided to your workforce complies with local statutory requirements, such as providing health insurance, dental and vision coverage, or retirement plans.
-They should also work with you to identify competitive benefits and perks that can help attract and retain talent.
+They should also work with you to identify competitive benefits in the US and perks that can help attract and retain talent.

 PEOs typically manage employee benefits enrollment, negotiate with insurance carriers, and provide legal notices whenever there are changes to the benefits plan.
 Additionally, PEOs can assist employees in understanding their benefits, support them during the enrollment process, and address frequently asked questions for you.